-Fitbit may have taken fitness trackers mainstream, but Garmin has spent years catering to athletes.
+Fitbit may take credit for making the best fitness trackers mainstream, but Garmin has spent years catering to athletes.
 Garmin's first GPS-enabled runner's watch hit shelves five years before Fitbit was even founded.
-That's why you may want to give Garmin's stripped-down fitness tracker, the $80 Garmin Vivofit 4, a look.
+That's why you may want to give Garmin's stripped-down fitness tracker, the $80 Garmin Vivofit 4 (opens in new tab), a look.

 The Garmin Vivofit 4 is the fourth generation of Garmin's entry-level activity-tracking band.
 If you're used to fitness trackers that are aimed at lifestyle users, the Vivofit 4 might seem underwhelming: It doesn't have a heart rate sensor, built-in GPS, touch screen or the ability to push notifications from your phone.
 It also has a distinctive "fitness tracker" look, thanks to its textured, rubbery sport band.
 The Vivofit 4 is meant to be worn 24/7 — it's waterproof (up to 50 meters) and it runs on a coin cell battery that will last as long as a year (depending on usage).

 Looks and lack of smartwatch capabilities aside, the Vivofit 4 has its advantages: It's packed with solid activity-tracking technology, the battery life is unbeatable and it works with the Garmin Connect app, which is compatible with Garmin and ANT+ devices.